From a translation booth in Las Vegas to a regulated-finance design system

 The discipline travels; the vocabulary changes.

-Designing a compliance flow for a first-time trader and designing a pitch deck for an institutional investor are — underneath — the same problem.
+Designing a compliance flow for a first-time trader and a pitch deck for an institutional investor are — underneath — the same problem.
 Both audiences want the truth, clearly presented, at their level of abstraction.
-Learning to move between these audiences is what moved me from "product designer" to "senior" in my own head, long before the title caught up.
+Learning to move between them is what moved me from "product designer" to "senior" in my own head years before the title caught up — which, in January 2026, it did.

 Each of these has its own case study.